aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/azure-blob-sink.md

 - Access to an Azure Storage account and a container with the following:
   - Azure Storage connection string: Required to authenticate and connect to your Azure Storage account.
-  - Azure Storage container name: The name of the Blob Storage container where data is saved.
+  - Azure Storage container name: Name of the Azure Blob Storage container where data is saved.

 ## Create an Azure Blob Storage sink connector configuration file